Ahmed-Shayan-Arsalan/Amazon-Scraper-Using-User-Agents/README.md

 **Requirements**
 ## Dependencies
-- Python 3.x
-- Selenium
-- BeautifulSoup

-**Download the Chrome WebDriver compatible with your Chrome browser version from Chrome WebDriver Downloads and ensure it's in your system's PATH.
+- Download the Chrome WebDriver compatible with your Chrome browser version from Chrome WebDriver Downloads and ensure it's in your system's PATH.
-Install Selenium
+- Install Selenium
-Install BeautifulSoup**
+- Install BeautifulSoup

 **Usage**